A Closed and Common Orbit - Becky Chambers

 March-April 2025

 3/10.
-The introduction of the book is a rather interesting look into how queer sexuality was seen and prosecuted in medieval Europe, but I really could have put it down after that.
+A biography of a 'lesbian' nun in renaissance Italy.
+The introduction of the book is a rather interesting look into how queer sexuality was seen and prosecuted in medieval and renaissance Europe, but I really could have put it down after that.
 Absolutely a dry read, but I know that's my fault for picking up a academic work for fun lol.

 March-April 2025

 3/10.
-The introduction of the book is a rather interesting look into how queer sexuality was seen and prosecuted in medieval Europe, but I really could have put it down after that.
+A biography of a 'lesbian' nun in renaissance Italy.
+The introduction of the book is a rather interesting look into how queer sexuality was seen and prosecuted in medieval and renaissance Europe, but I really could have put it down after that.
 Absolutely a dry read, but I know that's my fault for picking up a academic work for fun lol.

 Mastering the Art of Soviet Cooking - Anya Von Bremzen